 The earliest of the charitable donations, of which is known, dates from 1413.
 Alice Bye, widow of Richard Bye, granted to the churchwardens, John Bye and Thomas Bela, a messuage called a burgage tenement in Thatcham.
 A burgage was essentially a borough rental property, owned by a King or Lord.
 The property was a house on a long and narrow plot of land, with a narrow street frontage.
 The income from this property was used to support charitable donations to help the poor.

-Annete was one of seven children of John Henry who owned Colthrop Mill.
+Annette was one of seven children of John Henry who owned Colthrop Mill.
 One daughter, Evelyn, set-up and ran a Sunday school at Colthrop.
-Within the village itself there was a growing need for a community hall and thus the idea of a village hall was instigated in 1903 by Miss Annete Louise Henry.
+Within the village itself there was a growing need for a community hall and thus the idea of a village hall was instigated in 1903 by Miss Annette Louise Henry.
 Plans were made to erect a venue to accommodate 200 people at concerts and other entertainment events.
 Within a few years £350 had been raised.
 The Parish Hall was built by Mr. W. Child of Thatcham and was opened on 10th April 1907 by Mrs Benyon, wife of the Lord Lieutenant of Berkshire.
-Annete became the first female member of parish council having been co-opted in October 1912.
+Annette became the first female member of parish council having been co-opted in October 1912.
 She also served the British Red Cross as a cook during 1917 to 1919.
-As if this wasn’t enough Annete was also a manager of council school, now called Francis Baily School.
+As if this was not enough Annette was also a manager of council school, now called Francis Baily School.
 She was a liberal who decorated her fathers house in bold and bright colours when Harold Stranger came to hold meeting.
 Her father though had other ideas and overnight changed all decorations to conservative colours.
-In 1935 Annete was awarded a MBE for her work in public service.
+In 1935 Annette was awarded a MBE for her work in public service.

 In 1911 a proposal to mark the Coronation of King George V at parish meeting was put forward.
 The proposal was to install a drinking fountain in the Broadway, or Broad street as it was then known.
 The majority of those at the council meeting though thought it was too ambitious.
 That is until Ann offered to pay for it, which was accepted.
 Ann, like many others was actively involved in the local community.
 Many locals remarked that Ann could often seen riding around in her 4 wheeled chase.